 Keeping a constant check on the project’s quality brings the entire project, including the minor details, into focus.
 This helps your team give their best and achieve impeccable deliverables as the project reaches completion.

-4. Reduces Time and Cost on Future Projects
+4. Reduce Time & Cost on Future Projects

 1. Quality Planning